rayanwaked/quisine/Quisine/README.md

 # Quisine

 Quisine is a SwiftUI-based iOS application that allows users to explore and view dessert recipes.
+This project was done as a take-home assignment for Fetch.
+See guidelines here: `https://fetch-hiring.s3.amazonaws.com/iOS+coding+exercise.pdf`

+## Getting Started

+1. Clone the repository
+2. Open the project in Xcode
+3. Build and run the app on a simulator or physical device

 ## Project Structure